JL710/iced-guide/src/faq.md

 ## How can I create charts?

 There is currently an advanced chart api or crate for iced.
 But there is a [iced backend for plotters](https://github.com/Joylei/plotters-iced/tree/master).

+## How can I create a row/column with draggable items?

+For creating a draggable row/column you can use the [`dragkink`](https://github.com/airstrike/dragking) crate that provides such a widget.